jgillard/couchdb-to-s3/README.md

 var db = {
     url: "http://localhost:5984",
-    name: "the name of your database"
+    name: "the name of your database",
+    newName: "new file name for S3"
 };

 var aws = {